YuriSizuku/OnscripterYuri/README.md

     - [x] x64, arm64 (local compile, contributed by [yujincheng08](https://github.com/yujincheng08))
   - [x] web (by emscripten)
     - [x] fs to save in indexdb
+    - [x] export and import save by zip file
     - [x] lazy load by ~~BrowserFS or worker~~ async fetch to avoid block the audio
     - [x] mobile web with touch, with webui menu
   - [x] android